Troublesome Topic: WHAT WERE JOSEPH’S OPTIONS?

 But her husband, THE ONE WHO IS INCREASING, being a righteous man, but not willing to expose her to public disgrace, purposed within himself to divorce her without bringing any charges of wrongdoing against her. (see full comment below.)

 The preference of the girl’s father would be to prove that it was the betrothed husband who had gotten her pregnant and convince him to follow through with marrying her.
-If he could prove this, he would not have to return the bride price and his daughter would not be stone.
-He would suffer some shame, but the betrothed husband would suffer more.
-Therefore he would be looking for evidence of this very thing which would be convincing to the city fathers.
-Thus two investigations would be going on simultaneously if the betrothed husband accused her of having sex with another man.
+If he succeeded in convincing the young man, he would not have to return the bride price and his daughter would not be stoned.
+He would suffer some shame, but the betrothed husband would suffer more shame.
+Therefore he (the girl’s father) would be looking for convincing evidence that it was the soon-to-be husband who had gotten her pregnant.

-The girl’s father had the authority to call off the wedding, but a father would seldom do that because it would be very hard for him to find another husband for his “tainted” daughter.
+In such a case, the girl’s father had the authority to call off the wedding, but a father would seldom do that because it would be very hard for him to find another husband for his “tainted” daughter.

-If he was willing to accept the guilt of his act, marry the girl and care for her, the “husband” would have to pay whatever was necessary to satisfy the wrath of her father, and he would be considered irresponsible and undisciplined by the community, which would likely hurt his business dealings.
+By agreeing to marry her, the betrothed husband was basically admitting to being the father of this “illegitimate baby.”
+If he was willing to accept the guilt of his act, marry the girl and care for her, the “husband” would have to pay whatever was necessary to satisfy the wrath of her father, which could be a very large among of money, possibly the bride-price paid all over again by the husband, or even more.
+It usually meant that the young man was in debt to his father-in-law and making payments to him as long as the father-in-law was alive.
+What’s more, he would be considered irresponsible and undisciplined by the community, which would likely hurt his business dealings.

 How much was a bride price?
 One source says that, in those days a normal bride-price was often their equivalent to what modern Americans might pay for a house.